0xmozak/mozak-vm/vm/tests/create_testdata/error_message.markdown

 # Risc-V tests are out of date

-Please make sure you docker installed and run:
+Please make sure you have docker installed and run:

 ```bash
 cd vm/tests/create_testdata/